 What People Are Saying

-“Amherst Cinema had the great honor of hosting the world premier screening of Faces of Medicine, Episode 1.
+“Amherst Cinema had the great honor of hosting the world premier screening of Faces of Medicine.

 From the moment the program was announced, our film community responded with great enthusiasm.
 There is a strong appetite for stories of this caliber and kind—that challenge dominant narratives and offer an aspirational path forward.”